ryanlow-tw/pyspark-practice/README.md

-This is an attempt to practice manipulating data in pyspark
+This is an attempt to pyspark

 to activate venv

 ```bash
 source venv/bin/activate
 ```

+to submit spark job

 ```bash
 spark-submit \